ckelling/SODA_501/project/src/Project log.md

 ## So Young
 * "Geo-located Twitter as proxy for global mobility patterns" (https://www.tandfonline.com/doi/pdf/10.1080/15230406.2014.890072?needAccess=true) This paper could provide some insight for threshold.
 What the paper examined all the consecutive locations of a single user and excluded those that implied a user relocating with a speed over 1000 km/h, i.e., faster than a passenger plane.
 Also, it elimiated advertisements and promotions based on tweet popularity.

+## April 2nd
+## Shipi
+* All users in coll_town_users.Rdata run through bot checker.
+Uploaded the Rdata file for the results in Box folder shared by Xiaoran earlier.Value of -10 in the probability indicates that NULL was returned.
+There were 486 null values returned.
+So, we have probabilities of 2235 - 486 = 1749 users.
+Also, created a quick barplot to visualize frequencies of the probabilities that is uploaded in src as well.